Public transportation in Greater Cleveland has a long and proud history. Here is a timeline.

 - Nov.
-15, 1968, A federal grant was used to finance a four-mile rail extension to Hopkins International Airport, making Cleveland the first city in the Western Hemisphere to offer direct rapid transit service to its major airport.
-The Puritas Red Line Station opened.
+15, 1968, A federal grant financed a four-mile rail extension to Hopkins International Airport, making Cleveland the first city in the Western Hemisphere to offer direct rapid transit service to its major airport.
+The Puritas Station opened.

 - April 20, 1969, The Brookpark Red Line Station opened.

 - March 1, 1971, A Red Line station opened at East 34th Street-Campus.